 Prior to fitting the models of trait evolution, we accounted for the potential non-independence of observations due to climatic similarities between the sampling areas.
-We first used a Principal Component Analysis (PCA) using climatic data from WorldClim (REF).
-We used all 19 variables from WorldClim (REF), and after the PCA we retained the first three Principal Components (PC1-3), as they explain more than 95% of the variance in the original data (Supp.
+We first used a Principal Component Analysis (PCA) using climatic data from WorldClim (Fick and Hijmans, 2017).
+We used all 19 variables from WorldClim (Fick and Hijmans, 2017), and after the PCA we retained the first three Principal Components (PC1-3), as they explain more than 95% of the variance in the original data (Supp.
 Table XX).
-We tested for the correlation between each continuous trait (namely “Stem Area”, “Leaf Area”, “Corola Length”, “Petiole Length”, and “Hole Diameter”) and the first three climatic PCs considering the phylogenetic structure of the errors using a Phylogenetic Generalized Least Squares (PGLS) approach.
+We tested for the correlation between each continuous trait (namely Stem Area, Leaf Area, Corolla Length, and Petiole Length) and the first three climatic PCs considering the phylogenetic structure of the errors using a Phylogenetic Generalized Least Squares (PGLS) approach.
 Ultimately, we used the residuals of all models as the climate-corrected variables in all downstream analyses.

 Ancestral state estimations

-We performed all the analyses in both the MCC tree and in a set of 20 1,000 trees randomly sampled from the posterior distribution of trees.
-We used stochastic character mapping (Huelsenbeck et al. 2003, Revell 2012) to reconstruct evolutionary histories of each discrete trait for the Hydnophytinae.
+We performed all the analyses in both the Maximum Clade Credibility (MCC) tree and in a set of 20 trees randomly sampled from the posterior distribution of trees.
+We used stochastic character mapping (Huelsenbeck et al., 2003; Revell, 2012) to reconstruct evolutionary histories of each discrete trait for the Hydnophytinae.
 We assumed a model where all transition rates are empirically estimated and independent from each other, and set the root state to be sampled from the conditional scaled-likelihood distribution.
 We generated 1000 maps for the MCC tree and 100 for each of the sampled topologies from the posterior distribution, and used all to summarize the states at each node to account for the many possible evolutionary histories of each trait.
-We thus analyzed the proportion of each state at the main nodes to assess the ancestral state of each discrete trait.
+We thus analysed the proportion of each state at the main nodes to assess the ancestral state of each discrete trait.

 Linking rates of continuous trait evolution to transitions in discrete traits’ states